UnNamed72/I-bot/README.md

 <br/>

-The source codes in this repository are codes for the chat bot of Kakotalk--a Korean chat application--and therefore, the codes here are only for Korean developers.
-Basic information written in this README.md are as followings:
+The source codes in this repository are codes of the Kakotalk--a Korean chat application--chatbot, and therefore, I allow only Korean developers to utilize the codes.
+Other basic information written in this README.md is as followings:
 * 'the codes' mean the source codes in this repository.
 * Only Korean or people who live in Korea may use the codes under 'CC BY-NC-SA 2.0 KR' license.
 * The codes are written in JavaScript.

 <br/>

 I am sorry to disappoints you with the license only for specific people.
 However, while the codes are at very basic level, you are very welcome to have a look and try out by yourself.
-Please do not share to change the codes.
+Please, just do not share or change the codes.
 Thank you.

 <br/>